mdelord/terraform-ovh-publiccloud-k8s/examples/public-cluster-cl-prebuilt/README.md

 [...]
 helper = Your kubernetes cluster is up.

-You can connect in one of the instances:
+You can connect to one of the instances:

     $ ssh core@<ip>